 Can we do this?
 Can we make it for the next 30+ years – and still like each other and have fun together?

-I have asked myself all of these questions over the last 10+ years and there have been times when I’ve thought
+I have asked myself all of these questions over the last 12+ years of marriage and there have been times when I’ve thought

 I don’t think I can do this anymore.